 Choosing the Best Food Grade Stainless Steel

-The food industry has very strict requirements that manufacturers need to follow to maintain complete compliance with the FDA and avoid contamination.
-Stainless steel is the obvious answer for any equipment or products that are to be used in the processing of food or beverages, but what some might not realize is that not just any type of stainless steel is considered food grade.
-This leaves the question: What is the best food grade stainless steel to use?
-Lets break it down.
+The food industry has strict requirements that manufacturers must follow to comply with FDA regulations and avoid contamination.
+Stainless steel is the clear choice for any equipment or products used in food or beverage processing.
+However, not all types of stainless steel are considered food grade.
+This raises the question: What is the best food grade stainless steel to use?
+Let’s break it down.

-Cencho contains other products and information you need, so please check it out.
+Cencho offers various products and valuable information, so be sure to check it out.

 Using Stainless Steel in the Food Industry